 - 60 Page Booklet

-The Bird with the Crystal Plumage (1970) is a limited edition so obtaining a copy of this cult film on Blu-ray will prove to be rather difficult.
+The Bird with the Crystal Plumage (1970) blu-ray is a limited edition so obtaining a copy of this cult film may prove to be rather difficult.
 Hopefully Arrow Video will release a further run or a standard version as most copies online are selling for well over they original price.

 For those of you yet to see the film I’ll leave you with a little taster…